datawire/ambassador-docs/docs/argo/latest/qs-cd.md

 ## 4. Deploy sample app from repo

 From UI, create new "Quote of the Moment" app

-Application Name: `qotm`
+(this could change to be a different, more complex app later, I just chose something small to start with)

-> must be a valid DNS name
+Application Name (this must be a valid DNS name): `qotm`

 Project: `default`

 Leave next options on their default

 Repo URL: `https://github.com/<your github username>/argotest.git`

 Revision: leave set on `HEAD`

 Path: `yaml` (NO slashes)

-Cluster URL: click and select `https://kubernetes.default.svc` (the cluster Argo is running on) Namespace is `default`
+Cluster URL: click and select `https://kubernetes.default.svc` (the cluster Argo is running on)

+Namespace is `default`

 Leave **Directory** settings on defaults

 Click **Create** at the top

 This creates the app but nothing gets deployed until you click **Sync** on the app.

 This deploys the app to your cluster

 Wait until status is healthy